-Access for levy-payers
+Access for Levy-payers

-- 18. Colleges should work with levy-payers in their region to provide the training they require that will help make a demonstrable return on investment.
+- 20. Colleges should work with Levy-payers in their region to provide the training they require that will help make a demonstrable return on investment.
 This may be commonly understood as a 'training needs analysis' and should be proportionate in nature.
-The analysis should form the basis of the employer's application, and colleges should work with levy-payers to support the application process. - 19.
-If a college is unable to provide the training provision the levy-paying employer requires, the college should advise the employer of the most appropriate alternative college to meet their identified training needs and broker contact with the employer. - 20.
+The college should work with employers to identify priority groups such as women, disabled and BAME employees.
+The analysis should form the basis of the employer's application, and colleges should work with Levy-payers to support the application process.
+This analysis should take into account the current circumstances arising from the COVID-19 pandemic and show how this investment is positively responding to those circumstances. - 21.
+If a college is unable to provide the training provision the Levy-payer requires, the college should advise the employer of the most appropriate alternative college to meet their identified training needs and broker contact with the employer. - 22.
 Levy-payers operating on a Scotland-wide basis or across more than one college region may submit only one FWDF application to the college of their choice.
-(This also applies to supply-chain companies see paragraphs 22-26).
-On their application, levy-payers are required to formally declare that their application is on behalf of the whole company and is their sole FWDF application.
-If through the SFC's national monitoring it is found that an employer has made more than one application, SFC will contact the college and advise on next steps. - It is estimated there are around 4,000 levy-payers operating in Scotland across the private, public and third sector.
-In this, the third year of the FWDF, levy-payers will continue to be able to access up to a maximum total of £15,000 in 2019-20.
+(This also applies to supply-chain companies - see paragraphs 24-28).
+On their application, Levy-payers are required to formally declare that their application is on behalf of the whole company and is their sole FWDF application.
+If through the SFC's national monitoring it is found that an employer has made more than one application, SFC will contact the college and advise on next steps.

+23. It is estimated there are around 4,000 Levy-payers operating in Scotland across the private, public and third sector.
+In this, the fourth year of the FWDF, Levy-payers will continue to be able to access up to a maximum total of £15,000 in 2020-21.